 Can I backwash my pool onto my lawn?

-The chlorine in pool water could damage the grass if the level is fairly high.
+If the chlorine level in pool water is fairly high, it could damage the grass.
 Low levels of chlorine will not damage lawns.
-After all, when you use a sprinkler on the lawn directly from your water supply, this normally contains low levels of chlorine that do not damage a lawn.
+After all, when you use a sprinkler on the lawn directly from your water supply, it normally contains low levels of chlorine that do not damage a lawn.

 Ideally, you should run the backwash water into an area of the garden that will allow the chlorinated water to leach down through the soil.